Abdelaziz-Elshrkawy/Store-Front-API/README.md

 ---------------------------------------------------------------------------------------------
 ## Database
-the database deigned to match desired shape i make an image for the design [Database-erm Image](./database-erm/database-erm.jpg) within the project, i made migration for all database tables required and designed to get the desired data shape
+the database deigned to match desired shape i make an image for the design [Database-erd Image](./database-erm/database-erm.jpg) within the project, i made migration for all database tables required and designed to get the desired data shape

 ### create user as following
 `sql` create user abdel with password '123';